 The Performance Monitoring for Action (PMA) project is fueling a data revolution to guide family planning programs.
 Data are key to informing and driving policy and program changes around the world.
 High quality data — collected frequently, turned - around quickly, and locally owned — help decision makers understand what is working, and what is not, enabling decisions that are more sensitive and responsive to evolving needs.

-Overall direction and support of PMA is provided by the Bill & Melinda Gates Institute for Population and Reproductive Health in the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health, and Jhpiego, in collaboration with national partners in each project country.
+Overall direction and support of PMA is provided by the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health, and Jhpiego, in collaboration with national partners in each project country.
 PMA is funded by the Bill & Melinda Gates Foundation.

 PMA2020 Overview Video